NancyZhang26/silly_blog/posts/clubbingpackagept2.md

 I know I am not going to ask or make anything happen either.
 We barely talked this semester anyway.
 It was just comfortable spending time with this dude with the finals behind our heads.
 It felt safe.
 It was different from hanging out with the girls.

 Watty is always a good friend to me.
-Honestly, he is nice to everybody.
+Honestly he is nice to everybody.
 He always does people favors and does not ask anything back in return.

 He told me to Uber back to his place, and he will drive me home.